 They can do, but the choice of aperture has to be balanced with the shutter speed and ISO in order to maintain a consistent exposure.

+Check out our guide to the for a more detailed explanation, but here's a brief overview.
 Larger apertures let in more light, so faster shutter speeds can be used to freeze movement.
 Switch to a smaller aperture, and the amount of light passing through the lens is reduced.

 OK, so how does the type of camera affect depth of field?